You are here

 Jane Randolph Jefferson

-Jane Randolph Jefferson (9 February 1721-31 March 1776) was the mother of Thomas Jefferson.
-According to the Jefferson family bible, she was born 9 February 1721 (o.s.) in Shadwell parish, Tower Hamlets, London.
-The parish register of St. Paul's, Upper Shadwell, notes her baptism on 25 February 1721 as the daughter of Isham Randolph (1687-1742), "mariner" of Shakespeare's Walk (literally around the corner from the church), and Jane Rogers (1698-1760).
+Jane Randolph Jefferson (February 9, 1720 - March 31, 1776) was the mother of Thomas Jefferson.
+According to the Jefferson family bible, she was born February 9, 1720 (o.s.), in Shadwell parish, Tower Hamlets, London.
+The parish register of St. Paul's, Upper Shadwell, notes her baptism on February 20, 1720, as the daughter of Isham Randolph (1687-1742), "mariner" of Shakespeare's Walk (literally around the corner from the church), and Jane Rogers (1698-1760).
 The Randolphs left London for Virginia shortly thereafter and were in the colony by October 1725 when Jane's sister, Mary, was born in Williamsburg.

-Peter died in 1757, leaving their house and plantation (named Shadwell for her London birthplace) on the Rivanna River to Jane.
-Although much of the main house at Shadwell burned in 1770, she continued to live there until her death on 31 March 1776.
-She was buried in the family graveyard at Monticello.
+Peter Jefferson died in 1757, leaving to Jane their house and plantation on the Rivanna River (named Shadwell for Jane's London birthplace).
+Although much of the main house at Shadwell burned in 1770, she continued to live there until her death on March 31, 1776.
+She was buried in the family graveyard at Monticello.1

-Jefferson seldom mentioned his mother.
+Thomas Jefferson seldom mentioned his mother.
 According to Dumas Malone, there was an "almost complete failure to mention her name" outside of his financial records.
-Jane, therefore, "remains a shadowy figure."
-The lone reference to her in Jefferson's correspondence can be found in a June 1776 letter from him to his uncle William (Jane's brother), a merchant in Bristol, England.
-Among a host of other issues, Jefferson writes William, "The death of my mother you have probably not heard of.
+Jane, therefore, "remains a shadowy figure."2 The lone reference to her in Jefferson's correspondence can be found in a June 1776 letter that he wrote to his uncle William (Jane's brother), a merchant in Bristol, England.
+Among a host of other issues, Jefferson wrote William, "The death of my mother you have probably not heard of.
 This happened on the last day of March after an illness of not more than an hour.
-We suppose it to have been apoplectic."
+We suppose it to have been apoplectic."3